MRTV (TV network): Satellite television

 MRTV launch its own Free to View Direct to Home service called MRTV DTH on February 1, 2022.
-It offers 20 TV channels, using Intelsat 39 62°E 11140/V/30000 and Thaicom 6 78.5°E 3711/H/15000.
+It offers 19 TV channels, using Intelsat 39 62°E 11137/V/30000 and Thaicom 6 78.5°E 3731/H/15000.
 Which is some of the beams on those satellite are ranted by Government of Myanmar.

 All Channels from MRTV DTH system from both satellite are available for free of charge.

-However, most of the General Entertainment Channels may use Encryption/Scrambled system to prevent spill over.
+However, most of the General Entertainment Channels may use Encryption/Scrambled system to prevent spill over, and reduced risks over Copyrighted Material.